 3. Define Share Classes & Issue Shares

-Shares are the units of the company that determine who owns it.
+Shares are the units of the company that determine the company's ownership.
 Without shares, you have no record of who owns what.
 Having no shares (or improper share documentation) becomes a massive problem when it comes time to sell your business, get investment, or apply for loans.

 Ownr issues shares to shareholders immediately after the incorporation process is complete.
 As your company grows, Ownr will keep track of your shareholders over time.